-4. If any measurement exceeds the limit, the cylinder and piston must be replaced.
+4. Measure the cylinder bore in two places.
+If any measurement exceeds specifications, the cylinder and piston must be replaced.

 Measuring Camshaft Runout

 ■NOTE: If the camshaft is out of tolerance, it must be replaced.

 1. Place the camshaft on a set of V blocks; then position the dial indicator contact point against the shaft and zero the indicator.